ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    and incident management client.

 Incident management server:
-:  An entity which provides which is responsible for detecting an incident, performing incident diagnosis, resolution and prediction, etc.
+:  An entity which provides which is responsible for detecting and reporting an incident, performing incident diagnosis, resolution and prediction, etc.

 Incident management client:
 :  An entity which can manage incidents.